LuciMoore/brainbox-api-wrapper/README.md

 # brainbox-api-wrapper
-wrapper to create csv file necessary for file uploads to BrainBox and run curl commands to link uploaded files to associated jsons
+Wrapper to create csv file necessary for file uploads to BrainBox and run curl commands to link uploaded files to associated jsons

+Note that a config.json file is required that contains a tier1 path on MSI, eg:

+`{
+"tier1_path": "<PATH>"
+}`